RIP local justice? Let’s hope not!

 - Wider justice system

-Local Justice Areas consultation
+Local Justice Areas and Governance consultations

 Delay in the consultation on the abolition of local justice areas